HTTP for API Transport

-Most collections support pagination which allows clients to fetch a subset of all the item in the collection; this small subset is a page of resources.
-Pagination then involves fetching subsequent pages.
-This supports multiple user experiences, including traditional page scrolling and “infinite scrolling” (dynamic loaded on-demand content).
-Applications should avoid patterns of use which result in expensive fetching most or all resources in large collections.
-Pagination should be combined with filtering to return subsets of the data that the client is interested in.
+Most collections support pagination, which allows you to fetch a subset of all of the items in the collection.
+The subset of items is a page, and you can set how many items to include in a page.
+Pagination also involves fetching subsequent pages.
+Apiture Open Banking APIs supports multiple user experiences, including traditional page scrolling and “infinite scrolling” (dynamic loaded on-demand content).
+Avoid patterns of use which result in expensive fetching of most or all resources in large collections.
+Combine pagination with filtering to return subsets of the data that the client is interested in.

 A page is identified with two query parameters:

 ||integer||The start index of the first item within the desired page of items.
 This is a zero-based index: the first item in the collection is at index 0.
 Note: This is not the page number.
 The default if omitted is 0.|

 ||integer||The requested page size; the maximum number of items to return in a page.|

 Whether you pass these two parameters or not,

 in the collection representation to identify which page is returned.